ChalmersGU-data-structure-courses/dsabook/src/A03-api.md

     interface SortedSet extends Set:
         first()          // Returns the first (smallest) element.
 Raises an exception if the set is empty. last()           // Returns the last (largest) element.
-Raises an exception if the set is empty. floor(x)         // Returns the closest element <= x, or None if there is no such element. ceiling(x)       // Returns the closest element >= x, or None if there is no such element. lower(x)         // Returns the closest element < x, or None if there is no such element. higher(x)        // Returns the closest element > x, or None if there is no such element. between(x1, x2)  // Returns all elements x such that x1 <= x <= x2.
+Raises an exception if the set is empty. floor(x)         // Returns the closest element <= x, or nothing if there is no such element. ceiling(x)       // Returns the closest element >= x, or nothing if there is no such element. lower(x)         // Returns the closest element < x, or nothing if there is no such element. higher(x)        // Returns the closest element > x, or nothing if there is no such element. between(x1, x2)  // Returns all elements x such that x1 <= x <= x2.